Supplement to Aristotle’s Metaphysics

 (a) x is not a part of y, and

 (b) x cannot exist independently of y.

-Frede's reading is different from the other two in some ways, yet shares features of each.
+Frede’s reading is different from the other two in some ways, yet shares features of each.
 One difference is that Frede takes ‘part’ to mean conceptual part, i.e., part of the definition.
 Since clause (a) thus tells us that x is not part of the definition of y, clauses (a) and (b) together guarantee that x belongs accidentally to y.
-A more important difference for present purposes is that on Frede's reading Aristotle is defining the one-place predicate ‘x is in a subject’, not the two-place predicate ‘x is in y’.
+A more important difference for present purposes is that on Frede’s reading Aristotle is defining the one-place predicate ‘x is in a subject’, not the two-place predicate ‘x is in y’.
 That is, he is defining what it is to be an accident, the sort of thing that is ‘in’ a subject, rather than what it is for x to be ‘in’ y.
-This reading, like Owen's, allows a generic quality, such as white or color, to be ‘in’ a particular substance.
-White can be ‘in’ Socrates because it is an accident (i.e., it is an ‘in a subject’ sort of thing) and belongs to (i.e., is a accident of) Socrates.
-Yet, like Ackrill's, it has a specific “inseparability” requirement.
+This reading, like Owen’s, allows a generic quality, such as white or color, to be ‘in’ a particular substance.
+White can be ‘in’ Socrates because it is an accident (i.e., it is an ‘in a subject’ sort of thing) and belongs to (i.e., is an accident of) Socrates.
+Yet, like Ackrill’s, it has a specific “inseparability” requirement.
 That is, in order for x to be an accident, there must be some sort of thing that x is incapable of existing separately from.
 In the case of color, that thing is body.